theminstack/styled/README.md

 );
 ```

-The `StyledTest` component is actually a `StyledProvider` which injects test versions of all three resources to replace class names and capture styles.
+The `StyledTest` component is a pre-configured `StyledProvider` which injects test versions of all three resources to replace class names and capture styles.

 **Note:** The provided cache, manager, and renderer must not change over the lifetime of a styled component.
 An error will be thrown (or logged in production) if they mutate.